beatsbybre/NordPassMasterPassword/README.md

 Execute RunOnStartup.vbs

 ## WARNING ##
 I have added an automatic reboot command at the end to reset your machine and check to see if it works.
+If you don't want to execute this command, edit RunOnStartup in notepad and remove the last line.

 ## Uninstall ##
 To uninstall access Startup menu via 'Run shell:startup' and delete NordPassMasterPassword.vbs